Bali, Rajasthan

-Bali is a town and a municipality in Pali district in the state of Rajasthan, India.
+Bali is a town and a municipality in Pali district in the Indian state of Rajasthan, on the left bank of the Mithari River.

-The town is situated on the left bank of the Mithari River.
-This walled town was the headquarters of a district having the same name in the Jodhpur State.
-Bali is a tehsil and panchayat samiti with the same name.
-Bali is also a sub-divisions among the 10 sub-divisions of the Pali district.
-It is known for its fort.
-Nearest towns are Falna & Sadri and nearest villages are Shri Sela and Boya.

 Geography

 Bali is located at 25.18°N 73.28°E near the Aravalli Range.
 It is a constituency of Pali district.
 It has an average elevation of 298 metres (977 feet).
 In the easts 7 km from Bali.
 The nearest airport is Udaipur.

 Administration

-Bali is represented in the center under Pali (Lok Sabha constituency), while in state it is represented under the Bali (Rajasthan Assembly constituency).
-Present MLA is Mr. Pushpendra Singh Ranawat.
-It is a municipality of class IV.
-There are 25 wards for the municipality.
-Presently Bali has BJP board and Chairperson is Mr. Bharat.
+Bali is represented nationally by the Pali constituency, and at the state level by the Bali constituency.
+There are 25 wards in the municipality.